 Lochranza Castle is located about 15 miles north of Brodick, the capital of the Isle of Arran.
 Once a hunting lodge of the Scottish Kings, this 14th century castle is now in ruins, but is nonetheless picturesque.
 Lochranza, on the northern tip of Arran is overlooked on several sides by hills where you may see deer.
 A small vehicle ferry takes you from here over to Claonaig on the Kintyre Peninsula on the mainland opposite.

 With seven stunning golf courses available to locals and visitors on the Isle of Arran.
 We’re confident you can find a course to suit your needs, detailed information is available at www.golfonarran.com .
 The Arran Golf Pass entitles the bearer to one round of golf on each of Arran’s seven golf courses for the amazing price of £99.
 Simply book your tee-time in advance by phone or online, turn up and play!
 The Arran Golf Pass offers great value compared to the costs of paying to play each of the courses individually. www.arrangolfpass.com

-2020 Prestige Hotel Awards - Winner Best Boutique Hotel In Scotland
+2020 Prestige Hotel Awards - Winner - Scotland's Best Boutique Hotel

-2020 Prestige Hotel Awards - Best Hotel Team
+2020 Prestige Hotel Awards - Runner Up - Best Hotel Team

-2016 Scottish Hotel Awards - Regional Winner for Bar Dining & Most Hospitable Hotel
+2016 Scottish Thistle Awards - Regional Winner - Most Hospitable Hotel Central South West

 2016 Scottish Hotel Awards - Food and Beverage Manager of the Year 2016

-2014 Scottish Hotel Awards - Regional Winner of the Boutique Hotel
+2014 Scottish Hotel Awards - Regional Winner of best Boutique Hotel

 2013 Scottish Hotel Awards - Boutique Hotel of the Year & Good Food Award